 Information for Prospective Graduate Students

-The Sexuality and Well-being (SWell) Lab IS NOT accepting a new graduate student for the 2023-2024 academic year.
-I only accept applications through the Clinical Psychology program.
+The Sexuality and Well-being (SWell) Lab IS NOT accepting a new graduate student for the 2024-2025 academic year.
+Below is information for potential applicants for years where we are recruiting graduate students.
 I do NOT supervise graduate students whose primary interests are in other areas of psychology (e.g., Social/Personality, Health).

 - Here is a link to all the information regarding admissions to the psychology department and a link to the application: https://psych.ubc.ca/graduate/admissions/